Integrative Medicine for Mental Health

 Somatic therapies such as massage, acupuncture, reki, hydrotherapies, exercise, and dry brushing are highly beneficial and complementary to the treatment and support of our mental health.
 Many of these techniques are highly effective at supporting detoxification and decreasing stress.

-What Mental health Issues can be Treated with an Integrative Approach?
+What Mental health Issues can be Treated with the Integrative Approach used by therapists at Her Time Therapy, LLC?

 The goal of an integrative approach to mental health is to find the most appropriate combination of treatments, both conventional and complementary, that safely and effectively address distressing symptoms by addressing the root cause.
 This is done while taking into account personal preferences, cultural beliefs, and financial constraints of the client.